Eduardo Arana Ysa

-Eduardo Arana Ysa (born 18 October 1965) is a Peruvian politician and lawyer who served as the prime minister of Peru from May to October 2025.
+Eduardo Melchor Arana Ysa (born 18 October 1965) is a Peruvian politician and lawyer who served as the prime minister of Peru from May to October 2025.
 Previously, he served as the Minister of Justice and Human Rights from September 2023 to May 2025.

 Education and legal career

 Arana was born on 18 October 1965.
 Arana studied at the Don Bosco Salesian School in Callao, graduating in 1982, when he lived in the Bellavista District.
 He holds degrees in Law and Political Science from the Inca Garcilaso de la Vega University.
 He has been a professor at the Federico Villarreal National University since 2000.

 Arana served as head of Javier Villa Stein's advisory staff when he was president of the Judiciary from 2009 to 2011.
 He was also appointed as an arbitrator by the Supervisory Body for State Contracts (OSCE) and secretary of the National Council of the Judiciary.

 Political career

 Arana entered politics when he ran as a councilor for the San Isidro district for Alliance for Progress, in the 2018 municipal elections.
 However, he was not elected.
 He then served as an advisor on the Justice and Education committees during the administrations of Congresswoman and former Attorney General Gladys Echaíz.